mhmzx/ExSharedPreference/README.md

 ## Custom Type

-`ExSharedPreference` allows you to save custom types into SharedPreferences, but since SharedPreferences only supports a limited number of types, we use the `Converter<OriginT, TargetT>` to complete this function.
+`XXPreference` allows you to save custom types into SharedPreferences, but since SharedPreferences only supports a limited number of types, we use the `Converter<OriginT, TargetT>` to complete this function.

 **PS: We've added special support for enum types, so you don't need to add converters for enum types.**